Transubstantiation and the Real Presence

 "And for this reason He is the mediator of a new covenant, in order that since a death has taken place for the redemption of the transgressions that were committed under the first covenant, those who have been called may receive the promise of the eternal inheritance.
 16 For where a covenant is, there must of necessity be the death of the one who made it," (Heb.
 9:15-16).

 Therefore we can conclude that the Levitical law was still in effect because the new covenant had not yet been established.
 So, the Roman Catholic position would have Jesus himself violating Old Testament law by having the disciples drink the blood - If it were literal blood.

 Yet another response is that in Mark 7:19 it says, "'because it does not go into his heart, but into his stomach, and is eliminated?'
-(Thus He declared all foods clean.)" but the problem with this response is that Jesus with declaring all animals clean to eat.
-He was not saying it was okay to drink their blood.
-Furthermore, in the Jerusalem Council in Acts 15, James the apostle gives instructions and said, "Therefore it is my judgment that we do not trouble those who are turning to God from among the Gentiles, 20 but that we write to them that they abstain from things contaminated by idols and from fornication and from what is strangled and from blood," (Acts 15:19-20).
-So, well after the ascension of Christ and the establishment of the church, the instruction is still to abstain from drinking blood.
+(Thus He declared all foods clean.)"
+The problem with this response is that it tends to set scripture against scripture and doesn't really address the issue, of Leviticus 17:14 and the particularly relevant comments by the Jerusalem Council in Acts 15:19-20 also forbidding the eating of blood.
+Therefore, it seems that Jesus was declaring all animals were clean in the sense that they do not defile a person.
+Again, in the Jerusalem Council in Acts 15, James the apostle gives instructions and said, "Therefore it is my judgment that we do not trouble those who are turning to God from among the Gentiles, 20 but that we write to them that they abstain from things contaminated by idols and from fornication and from what is strangled and from blood," (Acts 15:19-20).
+Some say this refers only to animal blood.
+But if that is so, then "all foods clean" (ref.
+Mark 7:19) would have to include animal blood.
+But, that doesn't make sense in light of the instruction is still to abstain from drinking blood.

 Seventh - it is a violation of the incarnation